ehmicky/error-serializer/README.md

 _Type_: `boolean`\
 _Default_: `false`

-Unless `true`, nested errors are also serialized.
+Unless this option is `true`, nested errors are also serialized.
 They can be inside other errors, plain objects or arrays.

 ```js
 console.log(serialize([{ error: new Error('test') }]))